STAT545-UBC-hw-2018-19/hw01-CeciliaLe07/hw01_iris.md

 ## [1] 1.765298
 ```

-That means the petal length's mean of the flowers, which is calculated by the following formula
+that means the petal length's mean of the flowers, which is calculated by the formula:

 $$\frac{1}{150} \sum{Petal.Length}$$
 will be equal to $3.758$.
-Moreover, the median of will be $4.35$ and the standard deviation to $1.765$.
+Moreover, the median will be equal to $4.35$ and the standard deviation to $1.765$.

 ## Summary function

-It is possible to calculate other statistical measurements in all data frame by using the **summary** function:
+It is possible to calculate other statistical measurements of all variables on the data frame by using the **summary** function:

 ```r